 Installing a .308 parts kit is just like assembling a 5.56 AR!
 Here's how to do it.

 The 80% lower is a foundation of any custom AR-10-type / LR-308 build.
-The .308 lower itself is the key to building not only a custom rifle, but also thee route to build a rifle WITHOUT an FFL (Federal Firearm License) transfer or paperwork.
-According to the ATF and federal law, the 80% lower is not considered a firearm since it is only partially complete.
+The .308 lower itself is the key to building a custom rifle from the ground up.
 Officially called a receiver blank, the unit requires you, the builder, to finish the last 20% of machining requirements, resulting in a 100% complete, stripped lower receiver.
 This is accomplished with the help of an AR-10/LR-308 Jig.
 The jig provides the necessary templates, depth guides, sidewalls, and tooling to get the job done.